Love it or hate it, almost all landscape artists want to paint trees, woods and grass realistically.

 - Chrome Green

 You can check if a green paint contains Phthalo green by looking at the Colour Index name on the paint tube and is usually only available on artist quality paints (See: The 8 key differences between Artist quality vs Student grade Acrylic paints)

 - Phthalo Green (Blue Shade) Color Index Name: PG 7

 - Phthalo Green (Yellow Shade) Colour Index Name: PG 36

 Pro tip: Winsor & Newton sometimes refer to their Phthalo Green as Winsor Green, they also refer to a Phthalo Blue as Winsor Blue.

 How to Lighten Green Paint

-The two most common colours you’ll be using for lightening up a green are white and yellow.
+The two most common colours you’ll be using for lightening up green are white and yellow.

 How to Rescue an Unnatural Green Mix

-From the palette we’re using there are a number of different ways you can darken and dull the mix.
+From the palette we’re using there are several different ways you can darken and dull the mix.
 Either by using the Burnt Umber, Ultramarine Blue, Phthalo Green, Phthalo Blue or the Permanent Alizarin Crimson.